platisd/moltoduino/README.md

 * Save physical space needed for applications that require a more than one microcontrollers (e.g. by stacking them instead placing them next to each other)

 ## How?
 Moltoduino was initially created with the purpose of providing a stackable pin extension solution for Arduino boards.
 During development, another use case emerged which involved the shield being used for HIL testing.
+Do not forget to check out the relevant [code examples](#code-examples).

 The picture below illustrates how the pins of the shield's ATMega328P are broken out, highlighting them with **green**.
 In **red** one can find the bottom Arduino's pins.
 It becomes apparent that pins that follow the Arduino numbering convention can be easily connected via jumpers (e.g. D1 with D1) regardless of which specific Arduino board is in place (i.e. Mega or Uno).
 Furthermore, the shield's pins are also broken on the sides of the board so to be accessible when multiple Moltoduinos or other shields are stacked on top.